IHG Research Grants

 B. Explanation: Maximum of four pages, which should include:

 C. Budget: Maximum of one page.
-Detail how the funds will be spent on research expenses.
+Detail how the funds, in US dollars, will be spent on research expenses.
 Please note that IHG research grants are not to be used for the following purposes:

 D. Short Curriculum Vitae(s): For each applicant (maximum of four pages total).

-The application should be submitted via email as a single PDF to Dr. Jayson Funke at the Institute of Human Geography (ihumangeography@gmail.com) before the annual application deadline on September 15.
+The application should be submitted via email as a single PDF to Dr. Jayson Funke at the Institute of Human Geography (ihumangeography@gmail.com) before the annual application deadline of midnight (USA/EST) on September 15.
+Grant recipients will be notified of their awards via email in November, and awardee names and proposal titles will then be publicly announced and posted on the IHG website.
+Unfortunately, due to the increasingly high volume of grant applications we are no longer able to provide proposal feedback or comments.